Is Janagana Registration Really Necessary? What Happens If You Skip It?

 1. Ration Card & Food Subsidy Under Threat

-The National Food Security Act (NFSA) determines who gets subsidized rice, wheat, and kerosene — and how much.
+The National Food Security Act (NFSA) determines who gets subsidized rice, wheat, and kerosene.
 Beneficiary lists are rebuilt after every census.
-Households not counted in the 2026 census risk being left out of future NFSA allocations.
-India is still running on 2011 data — lakhs of families added since then have been excluded.
+Households not counted in 2026 risk being left out of future NFSA allocations.
+India has run on 2011 data — lakhs of families added since then have been excluded.
 2026 is your chance to fix this.

 🏠